robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 If we reach line 250 we know that the ray has hit a sphere, so lets bounce the ray and see if it hits something else.
 This second ray is why you can see the reflection of one sphere on the other.

-First get a new vector that has its origin at the centre of the sphere. *I am not sure why we need this, we already have set E,F and G to these values at line 200.*
+First get a new vector that has its origin at the centre of the sphere.
+This is recalculated for the new ray `(X,Y,Z)`.

 ```BASIC
 260 E=X-I:F=Y-I:G=Z:REM vector from sphere centre to new ray start
 ```